appium/java-client/docs/v7-to-v8-migration-guide.md

 - AppiumDriver methods `resetApp`, `launchApp` and `closeApp` have been deprecated as they are going to be removed from future Appium versions.
 Check https://github.com/appium/appium/issues/15807 for more details.

+## AppiumDriverLocalService

+- The default URL the server is listening on has been changed, and it does not contain the `/wd/hub` suffix anymore (e.g. `http://0.0.0.0:4723/wd/hub` became `http://0.0.0.0:4723/`).
+This has been done in order to align the actual behavior with Appium v2.
+If you still would like to use v8 of the Java client with Appium v1.2x, where the server URL contains the `/wd/hub` suffix by default, then consider providing `--base-path` setting explicitly while building `AppiumServiceBuilder` instance (e.g. `.withArgument(GeneralServerFlag.BASEPATH, "/wd/hub")`).
+Older versions of Appium server (v1.19 and older) won't work with `AppiumDriverLocalService`, because they don't allow provisioning of base path in form of a command line argument.